ThomasFirmin/zellij/docs/Quickstart/index.rst

     **Search space**
     ^^^^^^^^^^^^^^

-    The Searchspace object allows the user to define a mixed search space with methods to draw random points, convert to continuous...
+    The :ref:`sp` allows to define various search space.
+It can be continuous, discrete or Mixed.
+The base of a :ref:`sp` is its decision :ref:`var`.

     ++++++++++++++
     .. link-button:: ../Core/searchspace